Zynemenix0/Neovim-Dotfiles/README.md

 # Neovim-Dotfiles
 All the plugins I used in neovim .
-These neovim setup use a NVchad configs
+This neovim setup use a NVchad configs